captbaritone/webamp/docs/usage.md

 ## Construction

 The `Winamp` class is constructed with an options object.
+All are optional.

 ```JavaScript
 const options = {